c-toolbox/C-Play/docs/guides/remote/api.md

     Purpose:  To check connection.
     Returns:  "OK"

+    Endpoint: /quit
+    Purpose:  Ask C-play to quit/exit.
+    Returns:  "Quitting C-Play"

     Endpoint: /media_title
     Purpose:  To retrieve the media title of current media.
     Returns:  The title as text/string

     Endpoint: /position
     Purpose:  Which position in time the current media has.
     Params:   Optional to supply "format=hh:mm:ss/zz", or similiar to get a format time string.
                Or supply "set=" to actually set a time position.
     Returns:  The time (in seconds) or as formatted time string.

     Endpoint: /seek
     Purpose:  Seek relative time, backward or forward
     Params:   Required to supply "time=value", where value is in seconds.
               A negative integer is for backward seek and positive integer for forward seek.
               Optional to supply "format=hh:mm:ss/zz", or similiar to get a format time string.
     Returns:  The time (in seconds) or as formatted time string.

     Endpoint: /remaining